imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/mamba.md

 By combining these two pieces of information, SSMs can learn how the current token relates to the preceding tokens in the sequence.
 This allows the model to build up a deeper understanding of the sequence as it processes it element by element.

-Here's a breakdown of the core components and processing steps within SSMs:

-* **Core Components:** SSMs rely on four sets of matrices and parameters ($\text{Delta}$, $A$, $B$, and $C$) to handle the input sequence.
+As part of core components, SSMs rely on four sets of matrices and parameters ($\text{Delta}$, $A$, $B$, and $C$) to handle the input sequence.
 Each matrix plays a specific role in transforming and combining information during the processing steps:

 - $\text{Delta}$ ($\Delta$): This parameter controls the discretization step, which is necessary because SSMs are derived from continuous differential equations.
 - $A$ and $B$: These matrices determine how much information is propagated from the previous hidden state and the current input embedding to the new hidden state, respectively.
 - $C$: This matrix transforms the final hidden state into an output representation that can be used for various tasks.

+Here's a breakdown of the processing steps within SSMs:

 * **Discretization Step:** A crucial step in SSMs involves modifying the $A$ and $B$ matrices using a specific formula based on the $\text{Delta}$ parameter.
 This discretization step is necessary because SSMs are derived from continuous differential equations.
 The mathematical conversion from continuous to discrete form requires adjusting these matrices to account for the change in how information is processed.
 In simpler terms, discretization essentially chops up the continuous flow of information into discrete chunks that the model can handle more efficiently.

   $$